-Module- 1 National Environment: Internal and External Dynamics Module- 2 Impact of Diversity & Evolution of Pakistani Society on Administration & Service Delivery Module- 3 Economic and Financial Management at Operational Level Module- 4 Issues of Operational Effectiveness within Governance Framework Module- 5 Research Methodology and its Application Module- 6 Study Tours: Field Research Module -7 Information & Communication Technology
+Module- 1 National Environment: Internal and External Dynamics Module- 2 Impact of Diversity & Evolution of Pakistani Society on Administration & Service Delivery Module- 3 Economic and Financial Management at Operational Level Module- 4 Issues of Operational Effectiveness within Governance Framework Module- 5 Research Methodology and its Application Module- 6 Study Tours: Field Research

+Module -7 Information & Communication Technology

-- b) Each module is sponsored by a faculty member, who is responsible for organizing and conducting it in accordance with the Syllabus under the supervision of the Chief Instructor (C.I.), SMC Wing, and overall guidance of the Director General (DG). - c) Sessions are generally held centrally in the SMC Class Room (CR), NIM Karachi.
+- b) Each module is sponsored by a faculty member, who is responsible for organizing and conducting it in accordance with the Syllabus in coordination with the DS (T&C), under the supervision of the Chief Instructor (CI), SMC Wing, and overall guidance of the Director General (DG). - c) Sessions are generally held centrally in the SMC Class Room (CR), NIM Karachi.